 According to a recently posted Wall Street Journal report, the IRS is gearing up to deploy a change to the 2020 tax form that directly affects crypto investors.

-In changing the positioning of the question, the IRS is now requiring an answer to this question.
+On the 1040 form for 2020 filings, the IRS is now requiring an answer to this question.

 “At any time during 2020, did you sell, receive, send, exchange, or otherwise acquire any financial interest in any virtual currency?”